Jblew/modern-scholastic/README.md

 1. In the age of pop-stoicism, be a scholastic
 2. In Elon Musk a scholastic?
 Czy elon Musk jest scholastykiem?
 3. Scholasticism.
 Rethinking all and everything from scratch.

+## Quotes

+1. "Some people think they can explain rationally, by thought, what they think.
+But that is extremely relative...
+There is no ultimate Truth.
+The dialectic is an amusing mechanism which guides us / in a banal kind of way / to the opinions we had in the first place.
+Does anyone think that, by a minute refinement of logic, he has demonstrated the truth and established the correctness of these opinions?
+Logic imprisoned by the senses is an organic disease" https://en.wikiquote.org/wiki/Tristan_Tzara, Dada Manifesto